 - Find a free worksheet with questions you need to ask your photographer here.

-Block 5: Develop your style
+6: Develop your wedding style

-If planning get too much – simplify, delegate and try to not control everything.
-Remember not to get tooo serious about all the smaller details that will shortly after the wedding not matter a great deal anyway.
+- De-dramatize as much as possible when planning; try to keep perspective and always remember not to get too serious about all the smaller details that will shortly after the wedding not matter a great deal anyway.

 I know you wan’t everything to be perfect, but that you are getting married is the biggest treasure of all, and it is going to be awesome, whichever way it turns out!